rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Storm Floris named as Met Éireann issues advisory
+## Storm Floris to bring wet and windy weather to country

 date: 2025-08-01, from: RTÉ News